masterneko/masterneko.github.io/docs/lexer-guide.md

 ^
 ```

 The lexer should check what the kind of token is at this position.
 So it does a search `parse_comment()`: no, `parse_number()`: Yes - it found a match.
 The lexer forms a token containing the text it matched along with the location within the source file (location includes index, line and column number).
-It adds this a list and moves on.
+It adds this to a list and moves on.

 ```
 2 + num >= 5